 Some market participants may need to adjust their invoicing models to show the price of the oil until the port of loading and the price for transportation and other services separately.
 This could require participants, such as sellers or service providers, to put new processes in place to itemize and document these costs, as well as ensure that shipping and other service charges were not used as a means of subverting the price cap.
-See FAQ 36.
+Applicable as of 20 February 2024, it is mandatory for certain operators to provide itemised cost information upon request21.
+See FAQ 35 and following for more details.